d-ginty4/resource-generator/README.md

 ```

 ### Skeleton files
-If you wish you create a full resource but with a 1 or 2 skeleton files, you can add one of the following to the config.yml:
+If you wish you create a full resource but with a some skeleton files, you can add any of the following to the config.yml:
 ```yaml
 skeletonSchemaFile: true;
 skeletonResourceFile: true;